krishnan-meep/GAN-Shenanigans/README.md

 	![](https://github.com/krishnan-meep/GAN-Shenanigans/blob/master/images_results/cifar_deer_300.png)

-* CycleGAN - Ukiyo-e Paintings & Fruits
+* **CycleGAN - Ukiyo-e Paintings & Fruits**

-	UNet-Generators with Resblocks in the middle, PatchGAN discriminators.
+	UNet-Generators with Resblocks in the middle, basic discriminators (PatchGAN is available but it doesn't seem to fare as well as a vanilla discriminator).

 	Results shown below took 100 epochs.
 It's slow going training four networks at once.

 	![](https://github.com/krishnan-meep/GAN-Shenanigans/blob/master/images_results/cycgan_uki_fruits.png)

+* **pix2pix - Colorizing Fruit**

+	Doesn't work yet, not sure why, uses a UNet-Generator and a PatchGAN discriminator.

+* **WGAN-GP + SNGAN-ResNet for Pokemon**

+	An alternate version of the SNGAN-ResNet model above with Wasserstein Loss and Gradient Penalty used instead of hinge loss.
+As of the moment, the architectures haven't been changed, meaning that it's using the CIFAR architecture, which is pretty small.

 * More to come.....